Sexual Bullying and Abuse

 What can be done about sexual abuse and bullying?:

 – What environmental and cultural changes might help to reduce the incidence of sexual bullying and abuse?

 – How do we educate young people about the dangers of ‘grooming’ – both by people they know and trust and by strangers on the internet?

-– How can settings such as schools and nurseries; young people’s organisations, and sports facilities be made ‘safe’ from sexual abuse perpetrated by teachers, leaders and sports coaches.
+– Can settings such as schools and nurseries; young people’s organisations, and sports facilities be made ‘safe’ from sexual abuse perpetrated by teachers, leaders and sports coaches.

-– What strategies should be put in place and actions taken to uncover and bring to justice members of paedophile rings; makers and users of child pornography; those who prostitute and traffic children and women for sex, and other sexual criminals, given that the incidence of offences is so high?
+– How can we bring to justice members of paedophile rings; makers and users of child pornography; those who prostitute and traffic people for sex?

 – How can schools, churches and health and social care agencies take adequate measures to protect children and young people from sexual abuse?